neillfontes/oura-intervals-integration/README.md

 ### Running the application

-If you are on Windows, you can use the shortcut provided in `oura_intervals.bat` file.
+If you are on Windows, you can use the shortcut provided in `run-app.bat` file.

-If you are on MacOS or *nix-based OS you can use `java -jar oura-intervals-integration.jar`.
+If you are on MacOS or *nix-based OS you can use `java -jar oura-intervals-integration.jar` or the `run-app.sh` file.

+The application runs in the background, so it doesn't have any user interface.

 ### Further details